-- 7.1 The Committee does not have the power to bind Council. - 7.2 The Committee can make recommendations to the Council on all business presented before it.
-Recommendations of the Committee will be presented to Council in the minutes from the meetings.
-Recommendations made by the Committee may or may not be adopted by Council. - 7.3 To operate in accordance with the provisions of any Regulations, as adopted by Council.
+- 7.1 The Committee does not have the power to incur expenditure. - 7.2 The Committee does not have the power to bind Council. - 7.3 The Committee can make recommendations to the Council on all business presented before it.
+Recommendations of the Committee will be presented to Council in the written form of minutes, accompanied by the agenda or reports from relevant Council officers.
+Recommendations made by the Committee may or may not be adopted by Council. - 7.4 Recommendations made by the Committee which are determined by the General Manager to be operational will be dealt with by the relevant Director, and any action or decision not to act will be reported to the Committee.

 The Committee does not have the authority to co-opt anyone to its membership.
-Any recommendations for new membership must be approved by Council.

-Two Councillors (annually appointed by Council in September).
-If any appointed Councillors are unable to attend meetings of this Committee, that Councillor must arrange for an alternative Councillor to present them.
+Two Councillors (annually nominated by Council in September).
+If any of the appointed Councillors are unable to attend meetings of this Committee, that Councillor must arrange for an alternative Councillor to represent them.